Trusted WordPress tutorials, when you need them most.

 Understanding Website Speed Test Results

-If your website is taking longer than 2 seconds to load, then look at the drill-down reports.
+If your website takes longer than 2 seconds to load, then look at the drill-down reports.
 Find out which resources are taking longer to load.

 Usually, these are images, stylesheets, scripts loading from third-party websites, video embeds, and so on.
-You would want to make sure that those images are served from the cache or your CDN service.
+Make sure that those images are served from the cache or your CDN service.

 Looking at individual resources